WeeSee/yii2-translation-utility/README.md

 Yii2 translation utility
 ========================

-This PHP script helps to create or update translations of Yii2 message files.
+This PHP script helps to quickly create or update translations of Yii2 message files.

 The script runs on the command line and ...